 If you are found ineligible for a visa, you will be given a refusal letter with the specific reason(s) why you were ineligible.

 In certain circumstances, individuals who have been found ineligible for an immigrant visa under the Immigration and Nationality Act (INA) may be eligible to apply for a waiver of the ineligibility.
 If there is a waiver available for the ineligibility, you will be given instructions on how to apply for a waiver.
 Not all visa ineligibilities are waiverable.
 If the consular officer determines that an applicant is ineligible for a visa, the applicant may request for a waiver of the ineligibility from the U.S. Citizenship and Immigration Services (USCIS), which has jurisdiction for adjudicating all waiver applications.
 Effective June 4, 2012, the process for filing all I-601 and some I-212 waiver applications changed to be more efficient and transparent.
-For further information about the new process, please click here (PDF 37.6KB)

 If additional administrative processing of your visa is needed, this process can delay the final adjudication of your case.
 The consular officer will provide you with a letter of instructions on how to proceed.